mongodb/mongo-cxx-driver/etc/releasing.md

 ### vcpkg

 Submit a PR or create an issue to update the vc-pkg file for mongo-cxx-driver.
-To submit an issue, follow: https://github.com/microsoft/vcpkg/issues/new/choose.
-Example: https://github.com/microsoft/vcpkg/issues/34984
+To submit an issue, follow: https://github.com/microsoft/vcpkg/issues/new/choose (Request an update to an existing port).
+Example: [r3.10.2](https://github.com/microsoft/vcpkg/issues/39539).

+Include a note communicating new minimum C Driver version requirements.

 ### Conan

 Submit a PR or create an issue to update the Conan recipe for mongo-cxx-driver.
-To submit an issue, follow: https://github.com/conan-io/conan-center-index/issues/new/choose/.
-Example: https://github.com/conan-io/conan-center-index/issues/21006
+To submit an issue, follow: https://github.com/conan-io/conan-center-index/issues/new/choose/ (Package: New Version).
+Example: [r3.10.2](https://github.com/conan-io/conan-center-index/issues/24451).

+Include a note communicating new minimum C Driver version requirements.

 ## Docker Image Build and Publish